Proto:The Legend of Zelda: Ocarina of Time Master Quest

 Using the code 8128D8A4 0135 8128D7B8 0124 in Kokiri Forest will replace one of the Kokiri near Mido's hut with a group of small blue bird chicks, very similar to the baby Cuccos in Majora's Mask.
 The name of the birds is object_nwc, while the baby Cuccos in the sequel are object_En_Nwc, making the similarity seem like more than coincidence.

-It is advised that you use Controller 2 to freeze the screen, because these little birds fall into the floor and into the infinite void, and it becomes difficult to find them.
+It is advised that you use Controller 2 to freeze the screen, because these little birds fall through the floor and into the infinite void, making it difficult to find them.

 Object Number: 000A